naveenkumar337/datastructure-codes/README.md

 ---

 # VECTOR
 vector implements dynamic array.
-It is similar to Arraylist,but with two difference 1.vector is synchronized.
+It is similar to Arraylist,but with two difference
+            1. vector is synchronized.
-                        2.vector contain lagacy methods thats not part of collection framework.
+            2. vector contain lagacy methods thats not part of collection framework.
   ##### Vetor follows some points:
  * Its allow duplicate values.
  * Insertion order is Preserved.